tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_curl_with_petstore.md

     {"code":1,"type":"error","message":"Pet not found"}
     ```

-This example allowed you to see how you can work with cURL to create, read, update, and delete resources.
+This example allowed you to see how you can work with curl to create, read, update, and delete resources.
 These four operations are referred to as CRUD and are common to almost every programming language.

-Although Postman is probably easier to use, cURL lends itself to power-level usage.
-Quality assurance teams often construct advanced test scenarios that iterate through a lot of cURL requests.
+Although Postman is probably easier to use, curl lends itself to power-level usage.
+Quality assurance teams often construct advanced test scenarios that iterate through a lot of curl requests.

-## Import cURL into Postman
+## Import curl into Postman

-You can import cURL commands into Postman by doing the following:
+You can import curl commands into Postman by doing the following:

 1. Open a new tab in Postman and click the **Import** button in the upper-left corner.
-2. Select **Paste Raw Text** and insert your cURL command:
+2. Select **Paste Raw Text** and insert your curl command:

     ```bash
     curl -X GET --header "Accept: application/json" "http://petstore.swagger.io/v2/pet/5123123"